 Some questions you may need to address that I didn’t may include:

 - Is your ex re-married, and how will that new wife react to you attending the funeral?

 - Does your ex now have assets with this new wife, and what are your children entitled to get (more reason why a will is important)?

 - Did your ex have additional children in this new marriage, and how you will keep visitation open for the siblings and even the new wife?

 - What if custody needs to change for you?
 For example, you only had limited visitation, and now you have full custody.

 - How will your new family (if applicable) react to additional children in the house?

 - What happens if you lose child support now that your ex has passed?

-My hope is none of you have to encounter the above but if you do please know you are not alone.
+My hope is none of you has to encounter the above, but if you do, please know you are not alone.
 Lean on your family and friends for support and know there is light at the end of the tunnel.
 May you always have love and blessings in all that you do and no regrets.